-Mountains are calling for YOUth is a project organised by a member club of the Cyprus Mountaineering, Climbing and Orienteering Federation (CMCOF) which aims at enhancing and fostering the participation of youth in mountain sports and activities through the engagement of youth with decision-makers in structured dialogues.
-By raising awareness about the variety of mountain sports activities, the project is looking to promote inclusion and develop safety awareness.
+Mountains are calling for YOUth is a project organised by a member club of the Cyprus Mountaineering, Climbing and Orienteering Federation (CMCOF) which aims to enhance and foster the participation of young people in mountain sports and activities through the engagement of youth with decision-makers in structured dialogues.
+By raising awareness about the variety of mountain sports activities, the project seeks to promote inclusion and develop safety awareness.

 Vision, goals and objectives

 Acknowledging the disconnection of youth with mountains and Mountain Sports and Activities (MSA), as identified in a survey with youth conducted by Active Zone Outdoor, the KA3 project “Mountains are calling for YOUth” aims at enhancing and fostering the participation of youth with sports and activities through the engagement of youth with decision-makers in structured dialogues.
 Mountains are calling for YOUth addresses the following objectives:

 - Explore the positive impact of MSA for the physical and mental health of youth;